Data Augementation with Polya Inverse Gamma: P olya Inverse Gamma (P-IG) Distribution

-In this section, we present the theoretical development of the P-IG distribution class, defining the P-IG distribution by the form of its Laplace transform.
-In Section \ref{subsec:PIG_d0}, we define a specific case of the P-IG distribution and prove that it is an infinite convolution of independent GIG distributions; in Section \ref{subsec:PIG_dc}, the general class of \Polya-Inverse Gamma distributions is constructed with an exponential tilting of the special case defined in Section \ref{subsec:PIG_d0}; and in Section \ref{subsec:E-RG} we prove that the Exponential reciprocal Gamma (E-RG) distribution is a member of the P-IG distribution class, a result that relates ratios of gamma functions to the P-IG distribution.
+In this section, we present the theoretical development of the P-IG distribution class, defining the P-IG distribution by the form of its integral transform.
+In Section \ref{sec:P-IG(0)}, we define a baseline case of the P-IG distribution and prove that it is an infinite convolution of independent GIG distributions; in Section \ref{sec:P-IG(c)}, the general class of exponential reciprocal distributions is constructed with an exponential tilting of the baseline case defined in Section \ref{sec:P-IG(0)}.
+Other convolutions of GIG distribution are discussed in Section \ref{sec:GIG}.